Digital-Alchemy-TS/haos-template/README.md

-# HAOS Starter Repo 🏡💻
+# HAOS Template Repo 🏡💻

 Welcome to the Digital Alchemy Starter Repo!